 B. A challenge block is placed equidistant from all players.
 To challenge, a player must pick up the block and simultaneously say "Now" or "Impossible."
-If two players challenge at nearly the same time, the player who picks up the challenge block first is the challenger.
-If two players pick up the challenge block at exactly the same time, in the opinion of the third player, they are both challengers.
+If two players challenge at nearly the same time, the player who picks up the challenge block first is the Challenger.
+If two players pick up the challenge block at exactly the same time, in the opinion of the third player, they are both Challengers.

-A player who picks up the block and makes an invalid challenge or says nothing is penalized one point, and the challenge is set aside.
-Examples of invalid challenges are (a) challenging yourself (you were the last Mover), (b) challenging Now when less than two cubes remain in Resources, and (c) challenging Now with no cubes in Required or Permitted.
+A player who picks up the block and makes an invalid (illegal) challenge or says nothing is penalized one point, and the challenge is set aside.
+Examples of invalid challenges are (a) challenging yourself (you were the last Mover), (b) challenging Now when less than two cubes remain in Resources, (c) challenging Now with no cubes in Required or Permitted, (d) challenging before the Goal has been set, (e) challenging Impossible after the first minute for writing Solutions after all cubes have been moved, and (f) challenging after a round's extra five minutes are up and players are told to "stop."
 If a player picks up the block, then decides not to challenge (without saying "Now" or "Impossible"), the player accepts a one-point penalty and play continues.